haliphax/xthulu/CONTRIBUTING.md

 from unittest import TestCase
 from unittest.mock import AsyncMock, patch

-# target
+# local
 from xthulu.some_package import some_asynchronous_method

-# local
-from tests import run_coroutine
+from xthulu.util import run_coroutine

 class TestExample(TestCase):